railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 	*Warehouse Parameters*

 You can also set an address for the warehouse.
 This address should ideally be an address of your company.
-Once the warehouse has been defined it can be used in:
+Once the warehouse has been defined, it can be used in:

 * Minimum stock rules,